Join us for a prenatal workshop offered April 27!

 Purpose: Helps release tension under the jaw and neck for increased mobility and reduced risk of tongue-tie reattachment.

 Purpose: Helps prevent reattachment after release of tongue and lip ties as well as improve infant's range of motion and coordination.
-Skip ahead to 2:37 in the video to see demonstrations.
-We recommended performing stretches 4 times per day post frenotomy.
+We recommended performing stretches at least 4 times per day (every 3-6 hours) post frenotomy.

 If you aren't sure if infant bodywork is something that would improve your breastfeeding experience, work with a Lactation Consultant who can develop an individualized care plan to help you and your baby breastfeed successfully.
 A breastfeeding specialist can also refer you to skilled bodywork providers in your area.